Blue Phase: Optimal Network Traffic Control for Legacy and Autonomous Vehicles

 In this paper, we propose a new decentralized, stochastic model for coordinating traffic composed of LVs and AVs in a network of intersections.
 Our model assumes that vehicle route choice, or equivalently, turning proportions are known.
 We assume that lane queues are measured periodically and we propose a decentralized, pressure-based algorithm to optimize network throughput.
 We distinguish between traditional green phases and blue phases which are only available for AVs.
 For this, we assume that intersections are accessible through two types of lanes: LV-lanes, which can be used by both LVs and AVs, and AV-lanes, which are restricted to AVs.
 During blue phases, all incoming lanes have access to the intersection and traffic is coordinated using the conflict-point formulation proposed by \citet{levin2017conflict}.
 At each intersection and each time period, a phase is activated based on the current state of the network using the proposed hybrid pressure-based policy.

 We make the following contributions.
 1) We propose a new model for network traffic control with LVs and AVs which combines traditional green phases with AV-restricted blue phases.
-2) We present a new MILP formulation for green phase activation wherein turning movement capacity is determined endogenously.
+2) We present a new MILP formulation for green phase activation wherein turning movement capacity is determined endogenously and lane FIFO blocking effects are accounted for.
 3) We extend the max-pressure formulation proposed by \citet{varaiya2013max} to lane-based queues and we propose a new hybrid max-pressure network control policy wherein LVs and AVs share the infrastructure.
 4) We characterize the stability region of this system and prove that the proposed hybrid max-pressure network control policy is stable, \emph{i.e.} stabilizes the largest possible set of demand rates in the network.
 5) We conduct numerical experiments to test the proposed hybrid network control policy.

 The remainder of the paper is organized as follows.
 We present our stochastic network traffic control model in Section \ref{net}.
 Intersection phase activation models are presented in Section \ref{phases}.
 The proposed control policy and its stability proof are introduced in Section \ref{policy}.
 Numerical results are presented in Section \ref{num} and we discuss our findings in Section \ref{con}.